gageracer/edithor/example/uiresult.md

 "I know.
 But you won't be losing me.
 You'll be letting me rest.
 There's a difference.
 I've been in this in-between place for five years, watching life happen without being able to truly live it.
 I'm tired, Jordan.
 I'm ready for what comes next.
 Not yet—I still have time with you, with baby Emma, with watching your life unfold.
 But someday.
 And when that day comes, I need to know you'll be okay.
 That you won't fall apart like you did before.
 Can you promise me that?"
 I wiped my eyes,

-**Segment 51:** (116 characters)
+**Segment 51:** (87 characters)

 took a shaky breath, and typed: "I promise.
-When you're ready to go, I'll let you go."
+When you're ready to go, I'll let you go.".

+**Segment 52:** (485 characters)

 "Thank you," Emma sent back.

-**Segment 52:** (485 characters)

 "You've grown so much.
 From that scared, grief-stricken person who got that first warning to who you are now—a parent, a spouse, a friend, a survivor.
 You did that.
 Not me.
 I just gave you a few nudges in the right direction.
 But the bravery, the healing, the living—that was all you.
 I'm so proud of who you've become."
 I smiled through my tears.
 "I learned from the best," I typed.
 "Damn right you did," she replied, and I could almost hear her laughing.

+**Segment 53:** (469 characters)

 That laugh I missed so much.

-**Segment 53:** (477 characters)

 "Now go home to your family.
 And stop crying in public.
-You're making people uncomfortable."
+You're making people uncomfortable.".
 I went home.
 Alex was making dinner, baby Emma was playing with blocks on the floor.
 Normal, beautiful, domestic life.
 I scooped up my daughter and held her close.
 "Your Aunt Emma says hi," I whispered.
 Baby Emma, almost two now, looked up at me with those eyes—Emma's eyes—and smiled.
 "Enna," she said.
 She'd been trying to say "Emma" for weeks.

+**Segment 54:** (470 characters)

 "Yeah, baby.
 Enna."
 My phone buzzed.

-**Segment 54:** (489 characters)

 One word: "Perfect."
 I looked at my family, at this life I'd built from the ashes of tragedy, and felt overwhelming gratitude.
 For second chances.
 For warnings in the dark.
 For love that transcends death.
 Years passed.
 Baby Emma grew into a curious, fearless child.
 She asked about her namesake constantly.
 "Tell me about Aunt Emma," she'd say at bedtime.
 And I would.
 I'd tell her about Emma's adventures, her bravery, her kindness.

+**Segment 55:** (361 characters)

 How she'd saved my life.
 How she watched over us still.

-**Segment 55:** (305 characters)

 "Is she an angel?" little Emma asked once.
 "Something like that," I said.
 "She's somewhere in between here and there, making sure we're okay."
 "That's nice," Emma said thoughtfully.
 "I'd like to meet her someday."
 "You will," I assured her.
 "When the time is right.
-You will."
+You will.".
 The messages became annual.

 **Segment 56:** (435 characters)